-On 24th May 2023, each 2nd year Residential (Mode A) student will present their proposal.
-On Saturday 13th May 2023, each 3rd year Blended Learning (Mode B) student will present their proposal.
+On 18th May 2024, each 2nd year Residential (Mode A) student will present their proposal.
+On Saturday 22nd May 2024, each 3rd year Non-Residential students will present their proposal.
 Students will be given fifteen minutes each to describe their research proposal and to indicate its significance for the life of the church and an understanding of ministry and mission.
 Students will then answer questions and engage in discussion for a further fifteen minutes.
 The goals of these proposal presentations are several: